symfony/symfony1-docs/reference/en/16-Tasks.markdown

 | `--table` | `-` | Return results in table format

-The `doctrine:data-dql` task executes a DQL query and display the formatted results:
+The `doctrine:dql` task executes a DQL query and displays the formatted
+results:

-    ./symfony doctrine:dql "FROM User u"
+    ./symfony doctrine:dql "FROM User"

-You can show the SQL that would be executed by using the `--dir` option:
+You can show the SQL that would be executed by using the `--show-sql` option:

+    ./symfony doctrine:dql --show-sql "FROM User"

+Provide query parameters as additional arguments:

-    ./symfony doctrine:dql --show-sql "FROM User u"
+    ./symfony doctrine:dql "FROM User WHERE email LIKE ?" "%symfony-project.com"

 ### ~`doctrine::drop-db`~